 Why is my YouTube Livestream so quiet?

-Why is my YouTube livestream lagging?
+Why does my YouTube livestream hang?

 YouTube livestream without camera?

 It is possible.
 But considering the large number of streamers, you should consider using a camera.
 YouTube Livestreams in which you can see the streamers basically have more viewer influx.

 On the YouTube homepage, go to "Live" in the left vertical menu.
 There you will be presented with various livestreams as suggestions.

 Under the tab "Gaming" you will find current YouTube livestreams on video games.

 How do I earn money with YouTube livestreams?